Ghost---Shadow/terrafactor/README.md

 1. Replaces all hardcoded `id` with `"${resource_type.resource_name.id}"`
 2. Maintains [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-ness by refactoring out repeated values into a `variables.tf` file.
+3. Generate modules containing clusters of all connected components.
+Then have the `main.tf` import all the modules. `mod_0` constains all resources which have a very small cluster `( < 2 )`

 Planned

-1. Generate a forest of minimum spanning trees of connected components and make one module per tree.
-Then have the `main.tf` import all the modules.
-2. Support for `count` property of terraform.
+1. Support for `count` property of terraform.